ellamkoch/Pet-Kennel-Shell/README.md

 ## Day 1
 ### Objective
+Create a pet object in JavaScript with properties and methods for playing, feeding, and checking status.
+Optionally, add a method to rename the pet and update its status.
 This assignment aims to enhance your understanding of JavaScript objects and methods by creating a simple pet object.
 You'll learn how to define properties, implement methods to interact with the object, and practice manipulating data within an object, reinforcing foundational object-oriented programming concepts.

 ### Files used
 -index.js